feltonhan/feltonhan.github.io/_pages/about.md

 # 👨 Welcome
 Folks, welcome to my photo gallery.
 I am a full-time student and part-time professional fun-seeker.
 I take photos of simple moment and ordinary people.
 All rights reserved.
-Feel free to contact me for anyone you needed.
+Feel free to contact me for any one you needed.

 # 逍遥游